joeriks/ViewRendererTs/readme.md

 	}

-The personModule adds a controller (controllerbindings), to handle some user interaction:
+The personModule has a view and a model and also adds a controller (controllerbindings), to handle some user interaction:

     var personControllerBindings = (model: PersonModel, viewRenderer:ViewRenderer) => {